mattcollects64/TCG-Prototypes/content/post/summarizing-all-major-versions/index.md

 ---

 ## Alpha Prototype (1995)
-The Alpha Prototype cards were produced in 1995, and are currently the earliest form of real test/demo of what a Pokemon TCG could actually look like (excluding the Seadra Proof of Concept card since it was a one off).
+The Alpha Prototype cards were produced in 1995, and are currently the earliest forms of a real test/demo of what a Pokemon TCG could actually look like (excluding the two Seadra Proof of Concept cards since they were a one off).

 <div style="display: flex; gap: 10px;">
     <img src="images/AlphaPrototype.webp" alt="Alpha Prototype - Front" style="width: 48%;">